hanshanley/narrative-influence/README.md

 ## Citing the paper
-If our lists of code or resources are useful for your own research, please cite our work using the following BibTex:
+If our code or resources are useful for your own research, please cite our work using the following BibTex:
 ```
 @article{hanley2024across,
   title={Across the Firewall: Foreign Media's Role in Shaping Chinese Social Media Narratives on the Russo-Ukrainian War},